Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in

-Symbolic transfer entropy (STE) is an extension of conventional TE \cite{staniek2008symbolic, martini2011inferring}.
-Rather than operating on the continuous-valued activity time series, STE first transforms the historical state vectors $y^{(k)}_n$ and $x^{(l)}_n$ into symbolic sequences through a preprocessing step, and then compute the TE based on the resulting symbolized time series.
-In contrast to PTD-TE's binarization, STE incorporate the idea of delayed embedding to capture temporal by encoding them patterns as discrete symbols, which enhances its robustness to noise and non-stationarity compared with TE.
-For instance, for an order-5 history sequence of node $x$, $x^{(5)}_n=\left[-0.75, 0.90, -0.19, 0.72, -0.44\right]$, the values are ranked in ascending order by their indices, resulting in the symbol "$15342$", where each digit reflects the position of the original entity in the sorted sequences.
+STE is an extension of conventional TE \cite{staniek2008symbolic, martini2011inferring}.
+Rather than operating on the continuous-valued activity time series, STE first transforms the historical state vectors $y^{(k)}_n$ and $x^{(l)}_n$ into symbolic sequences through a preprocessing step, and then computes the TE based on the resulting symbolized time series.
+In contrast to PDIF's binarization, STE incorporates the idea of delayed embedding to capture temporal patterns by encoding them as discrete symbols, which enhances its robustness to noise and non-stationarity compared with TE.
+For instance, for an order-5 history sequence of node $x$, $x^{(5)}_n=\left[-0.75, 0.90, -0.19, 0.72, -0.44\right]$, the values are ranked in ascending order by their indices, resulting in the symbol ``$15342$", where each digit reflects the position of the original entity in the sorted sequences.
 Moreover, this symbolization significantly reduces the size of the state space from $5^5$ to $5!$, which helps mitigate the curse of dimensionality in estimating the joint probabilities.
-For comparison with PTD-TE, we use history lengths $k=l=5$ and continuous-valued time series with the identical data length as those used in PTD-TE's estimations for all networks in Fig. \ref{fig5}.
+For comparison with PDIF, we use history lengths $k=l=5$ and continuous-valued time series with the identical data length as those used in PDIF's estimations for all benchmarks.